nicoMeynet/BatterySimu/README.md

 | **Total**   | **486019**      | **486019**      | **486019**      |

 #### Charging and Discharging Power at Peak
+The batteries are designed to charge and discharge at a specific maximum power level.
+Frequent charging at maximum power may suggest the need for a more powerful system or an additional battery connected in parallel.
+The same consideration applies to discharging.

 | Metric                       | Phase 1         | Phase 2         | Phase 3          |
 |------------------------------|-----------------|-----------------|------------------|